gdalle/ControlledHiddenMarkovModels.jl/docs/src/index.md

 The reason I implemented my own was because I needed specific features that were not simultaneously available elsewhere (to the best of my knowledge):

 - Compatibility with generic emissions that go beyond [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) objects
+- Numerical stability thanks to log-scale computations
-- Discrete **and** continuous time versions
+- Discrete **and** continuous time versions (WIP)
-- MAP estimation with priors
+- MAP estimation with priors (WIP)